 Sometimes I create things, and I just know they’re gonna taste good.
 But, SOMETIMES I create things and don’t realize they’re gonna taste WICKED good!
-That’s the case with this recipe, za’atar garbanzo beans & heirloom tomatoes~I think it’s the simple fresh ingredients and also the sauteing of the garbanzo beans in the sultry and seducing za’atar and hot smokey paprika!
+That’s the case with this recipe, za’atar garbanzo beans & heirloom tomatoes.
+I think it’s the simple fresh ingredients and also the sautéing of the garbanzo beans in the sultry and seducing za’atar and hot smoky paprika!

 1/2 small sweet onion sliced into very thin half moon slices

 1/2 tsp dried mint, garnish